CS5520FeinbergFall2023/group-project-group-5/USEME.md

 ## **Usage-Assignment-5**

-Add five new commands for the program to execute, the user still can input these commands directly on the console like
+Add five new commands for the program to execute, the user can input these commands directly on the console like

 ```bash
 compress percentage image-name dest-image-name